Ivan-Olri/course3project/CodeBook.md

 That is the original description of the dataset provided.
 For this assignment, which created a tidy data set based on the original data provided by Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita (November 2012), a specific set of measurements were selected.
 These are described below:

-#### These measurements were the final ones selected for the final tidy data set:
+#### These measurements were the ones selected for the final tidy data set:
 *('-XYZ' is used to denote 3-axial signals in the X, Y and Z directions)*

     timeBodyAccelerometer-XYZ